 5. REIT Investing (Real Estate Investment Trusts)

-REIT investors get certain tax advantages, depending on how they receive the income.
+REIT investors get certain tax advantages.
 For example, some income may be dividend income, which is treated as earnings and taxed at your normal tax rate.
-However, a part of your earnings may be part of a capital gain or loss, which, if the property were held for one year or longer, would be taxed at the long-term capital gains rate of 0%, 15%, or 20%.
+However, a part of your earnings may be part of a capital gain or loss.

-In addition, you may be a good candidate for the pass-through business income deduction that allows business owners to deduct 20% of their qualified REIT dividends from their taxable income.
+In addition, you may be a good candidate for the pass-through business income deduction that allows business owners to deduct up to 20% of their qualified REIT dividends from their taxable income.

 6. Real Estate Crowdfund Investing

-The crowdfunding platforms pool the funds from each investor and invest the funds in a single property.
-All details about the property, its income, risks, and any information about the investor are disclosed, and the investment is given a grade to help you determine if it’s a good investment.
+The crowdfunding platforms pool the funds from each investor and invest them in a single property.
+All details about the property, its income, risks, and any information about the investor are disclosed, along with an investment grade.

 7. Peer-to-Peer Physician Lending